 Internal process – The time at which you will receive your settlement check will depend greatly on the defendant’s internal process.
 While certain states have a deadline on when the settlement funds should be received after the release form has been signed, others are allowed to take their time.

 Attorney involvement – Your settlement check will be sent to your attorney.
 Your attorney should check with all potential lien holders (i.e. medical providers, health insurance, pre-settlement funding companies)to make sure you can deposit the check without worrying about pending liens on your settlement.The attorney may hold the check in a trust until it has cleared, which may take several days.

 To speed up the process, make sure that you submit all documents to your attorney that the defendant requires before writing the settlement check.
 Double check that all documents have been received.
 Ask your attorney to use expedited shipping, and utilize return receipts in order to avoid excuses that documents were not received by the defendant or are taking longer than usual.

 So How Long Does a Personal Injury Lawsuit Take?

 There is no set amount of time for how long it takes to settle a personal injury claim.
-Some injury claims may take only a few weeks or months, but those that go to court could take more than a year.
+Some injury claims may take only a few months, but those that go to court could take more than a year.